-Opportunities for females to enter orthopedics:
+Opportunities for women to enter orthopedics:

-- There are many females in orthopedics.
+- There are many women in orthopedics.

 - Women can be just as good as men in orthopedic surgery and can do any subspecialty they want.
 It’s just a matter of knowledge and training.